trentlarson/endorser-ch/sql/README.md

     -- If giving an object with an amount, the amount of this Give with the -- same unit that has been confirmed.
-    -- If giving without an "amount" object, just a 1 for confirmed.
+    -- If the Give doesn't have an "amount" object, this is just 1.
-    -- Only if confirmed by the Give recipient or by plan issuer or agent. amountConfirmed REAL DEFAULT 0,
+    -- This is only incremented if confirmed by the Give recipient or by -- the fulfills plan issuer or agent. amountConfirmed REAL DEFAULT 0,

     description TEXT,